 Harvard Business Review, Financial Times, Forbes, BusinessWeek, and National Public Radio have featured his research, and it has been cited in arguments before the United States Supreme Court.
 Recognized by BusinessWeek as one of a small group of outstanding faculty in its Guide to the Best Business School, he was voted Outstanding Professor of the Year Award by the Kellogg Managers' Program, and he received the Sidney J. Levy Teaching Award.

-He teaches an elective in the MBA program, Marketing Luxury, and he is the academic director of three Kellogg executive program: Kellogg's on-line Chief Marketing Officer Program; Leading Marketing from the C Suite, an in-person program that helps prepare people for a demanding enterprise-wide leadership role, and The Customer-Focused Organization, which explores how organization become more sucessful by embracing the customer perspective.
+He teaches an elective in the MBA program, Luxury Strategy, and he is the academic director of three Kellogg executive program: Kellogg's Chief Marketing Officer Program, an in-person program that helps prepare people for a demanding enterprise-wide leadership role; the Chief Marketing Officer Certificate Program, an on-line set of courses for aspiring CMOw, and The Customer-Focused Organization, which explores how organization become more sucessful by embracing the customer perspective.
 He co-chairs the Marketing Leadership Summit, bringing thought leaders together each fall to explore the future of marketing.

 He often speaks and advises firms.
 Past and current clients include Bacardi, Carnival Corporation, Champage Louis Roederer, Coca-Cola, Cunard Lines, Diageo, Dow Chemical, Federal Reserve Bank, Government of Mexico, General Electric, Harley-Davidson, Health Management Academy, Novartis, PepsiCo, Pfizer, SC Johnson, Target, Unilever, and Visa.